Changissnz/nu_merchant_principal/README.md

 its use, can lead to dismal answers given to those questions.
-Alas, the intentions and actualization of achieving some aims, via knowledge thought to be advantageous by one or both the recipient or sender in doxing, is essentially specific semantics under the Game of Crypto or Gibberish.
+Alas, the intentions and actualization of achieving some aims, via knowledge thought to be advantageous by one or both the recipient and sender in doxing, are essentially specific semantics under the Game of Crypto or Gibberish.

 The superstitious notion of a curse, phenomena perceived to